SCCWRP/aq_mp_tox_shiny/README.md

 ***Toxicity of Microplastics Explorer: Aquatic Organisms***

 The Toxicity of Microplastics Explorer (ToMEx) is a database as well as a data visualization and analysis tool for microplastics ecotoxicity data.
-This tool was created to faciliate the activies of the California Microplastics Health Effects Workshop.
+This tool was created to facilitate the activities of the California Microplastics Health Effects Workshop.

 The web application is built using a variety of R packages including shiny, shinydashboard, tidyverse, ggplot, plotly, and ssdtools.